 When considering going to college, there are many things to consider, not least of which is tuition cost.
-If you are looking for free online colleges in the USA, this article will provide you with some excellent options.
-The concept of free online colleges is all about making higher education accessible to as many students as possible.
-While many colleges and universities in the country offer options for scholarships and tuition waivers, and even a few free online college courses.
-Some are totally focused on offering a free college degree online to all.
+If you are looking for tuition-free online colleges in the USA, this article will provide you with some excellent options.
+Online tuition-free colleges are all about making higher education accessible to as many students as possible.
+Many colleges and universities in the country offer options for scholarships and tuition waivers, and even a few free online college courses.
+Some are totally focused on offering free tuition programs online to all.

-Some of these free online colleges are non-profits, some are community colleges, and some are small and local universities.
-You might even be surprised by some Ivy league names in the list as well.
-They have some solid programs to help students get the education they deserve and not let the lack of finances stand in the way of their success.
+Some of these online tuition-free colleges are non-profits, and some are community colleges.
+Still others are small and local universities.
+You might even be surprised by some Ivy league names on the list as well.
+They have some solid online degree programs to help college students get the education they deserve and not let the lack of finances hinder their success.

-The criteria for admission into these free online college degree programs differ, as do the requirements for getting a free online college degree.
-Students have to research the school, admissions, and degree criteria thoroughly.
-Some offer free tuition to all qualified students, some to U.S. citizens or permanent residents only, while others offer to national and global students.
+The criteria for admission into these tuition-free college online degree programs differ.
+So do the requirements for getting an online college degree for free.
+College students must thoroughly research the school, admissions, and degree criteria.
+Some offer free tuition to all qualified college students, some to U.S. citizens or permanent residents only, and others to national and global students.

-When you search for a free online university, you will find that most of these are American-accredited and known for their high-quality education and free online degree programs.
+When you search for tuition-free colleges, you will find that most of these are American-accredited and known for their high-quality education and free online degree programs.
 The colleges listed in this article are dedicated to opening access to higher education locally and globally through online learning and affordable tuition.

 #25 Alice Lloyd College